Black and White Forbidden Rice Pudding

-Simply Recipes - there's regular white rice and there's forbidden black rice.
-In ancient China, this rice only for the emperor and royalty since it was so "rare" and "superior."
+While we’re talking about split personas, here is a pretty split rice pudding loosely adapted from Simply Recipes – there’s regular white rice and there’s forbidden black rice.
+In ancient China, this rice only for the emperor and royalty since it was so “rare” and “superior.”
 It was also considered to have medicinal properties.
 You can read more about its fascinating history here in NPR.

 For me, the forbidden black rice is like residency – superior with medicinal properties.
 Hopefully I make it to that point!

 Black and White Rice Pudding

 1/3 cup uncooked black rice